A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured

 It is important to mention two caveats that have been put forth in the causal inference literature.
-First, it has been argued that the causal structure underlying the variables (e.g., shown in Figure 1) must be theoretically justifiable (Holland 1986).
+First, it has been argued that the causal structure underlying the variables (e.g., shown in Figure 1) must be theoretically justifiable \citep{holland}.
 Said differently, there is nothing that prevents the application of causal inference methods to variables that are in fact not causally related, thereby supporting or contradicting hypotheses that have no causal underpinning at all.
-As such, it is important for the causal structure to be established {\it a priori,} e.g., through domain knowledge on the problem of interest.
-Second, some authors have argued that causal inference methods must not be applied to observational data if a randomized experiment is not possible, at least in principle.
-Cochran (1965), paraphrasing Dorn (1953), states
+As such, it is important for the causal structure to be established {\it a priori,} e.g., through domain knowledge.
+Second, some authors have argued that causal inference methods must not be applied to observational data if a randomized experiment is not possible, at least in principle. \citet{cochran}, paraphrasing \citet{dorn}, states

-The phrase "no causation without intervention," aims to capture that sentiment (Holland 1986; Rubin 1973a,b; Rubin 2007).
-In that quote, the word ``intervention" implies a direct and active manipulation of the treatment assignments; however, there are some controversies surrounding these ideas; see the exchange between A. Gelman and J. Pearl, where the latter argues that ``The mantra 'No Causation without Manipulation' is a relic of a bygone era.'' \citep{gelman_blog}; see the Closing Remarks section here for more on the notion of intervention.
+The phrase ``no causation without intervention,'' aims to capture that sentiment \citep{holland, rubin_a, rubin_b, rubin2007}.
+In that quote, although the word ``intervention" implies a direct and active manipulation of the treatment assignments, there are some controversies surrounding that interpretation; see the exchange between A. Gelman and J. Pearl, where the latter argues that ``The mantra 'No Causation without Manipulation' is a relic of a bygone era.'' \citep{gelman_blog}; see the Closing Remarks section here for more on the notion of intervention.

-The structure of this paper is as follows: The method section begins by presenting the potential outcome framework for causal inference, in general, then focuses on the method of matching, presents the concept of balance, which is central to the matching method, and ends with the presentation of two regression models for estimating the average causal effect.\footnote{Although the matching method is often considered to belong to the world of machine learning (Li and Chu 2023), no machine learning is required in this article.} The data section provides the theoretical and empirical justification for the meteorological variables selected for the demonstration.
+The structure of this paper is as follows: The method section begins by presenting the potential outcomes framework for causal inference, in general, then focuses on the method of matching, presents the concept of balance, which is central to the matching method, and ends with the presentation of two regression models for estimating the average causal effect.\footnote{Although the matching method is often considered to belong to the domain of machine learning \citep{li_chu}, no machine learning is required in this article.} The data section provides the theoretical and empirical justification for the meteorological variables selected for the demonstration.
 Details of the matching method and the assessment of balance are presented in the Results section, followed by a summary of the conclusions, and proposals for generalization and future work.
 Some of the more subtle caveats of the approach are discussed in the Closing Remarks section.